-- (c) To ensure legibility, a primary sign shall contain no more than seven (7) words.
+- (c) To ensure legibility, a primary sign shall contain no more than five (5) seven (7) words.
 Any symbol, logo, phone number, website, or street number is counted as a word. - (d) The color contrast on all signs is recommended to consist of light lettering on a dark background.
 Each sign should contain no more than three (3) colors; black and white are each considered a color.
 Fluorescent colors are prohibited.
-Artwork that is an integral part of a business logo is exempted from this color restriction. - (e) Illumination of signs. - (i) Signs shall not be internally illuminated. - (ii) Signs that are externally illuminated should be downlit to reduce glare and light pollution. - (iii) Signs that are backlit: - [a] Shall use a color of light that reduces glare and light pollution; - [b] Shall maintain a low level of light intensity to reduce glare and light pollution; - [c] Shall only use non-reflective materials for the background portion of the sign that the backlighting shines on, to reduce glare and light pollution. - (iv) All bare light sources and immediately adjacent reflective surfaces, including solar panels, shall be shielded from normal view. - (v) No illuminated sign or lighting device shall be so placed as to cause glare or reflection that may constitute a traffic hazard or other nuisance.

-(3) Specific Design Criteria by Sign Type:

-(a) Awning Signs:
+Artwork that is an integral part of a business logo is exempted from this color restriction. - (e) Illumination of signs. - (i) Signs shall not be internally illuminated. - (ii) Signs that are externally illuminated should shall be downlit to reduce glare and light pollution. - (iii) Signs that are backlit: - [a] Shall use a color of light that reduces glare and light pollution; - [b] Shall maintain a low level of light intensity to reduce glare and light pollution; - [c] Shall only use non-reflective materials for the background portion of the sign that the backlighting shines on, to reduce glare and light pollution. - (iv) All bare light sources and immediately adjacent reflective surfaces, including solar panels, shall be shielded from normal view. - (v) No illuminated sign or lighting device shall be so placed as to cause glare or reflection that may constitute a traffic hazard or other nuisance. - (3) Specific Design Criteria by Sign Type: - (a) Awning Signs:

-Awning graphics may be painted or affixed flat to the surface of the front and/or side panels of the valance, but not on the slope.
+Awning graphics may be painted or affixed flat to the surface of the front and/or side panels of the valance, but not on the slope, and shall indicate only the name and/or street number of the enterprise or premises.

-- (b) Freestanding/Monument Signs: - (i) Freestanding signs shall not be placed so as to impair visibility for motorists. - (ii) Monument signs shall include a decorative rock or stone base.
+- (b) Freestanding/Monument Signs: - Freestanding signs shall not be placed so as to impair visibility for motorists. - (ii) Monument signs shall include a decorative rock or stone base.
 The Planning Board shall require that landscaping be used in and/or around the base of a monument sign in addition to the decorative rock or stone base.
-Required landscaping may include low seasonal or perennial plantings. - (c) Projecting Signs:

-Projecting signs shall not extend above the height of the roofline, shall have no more than two faces, and shall be securely anchored and shall not swing or move in any manner.
+Required landscaping may include low seasonal or perennial plantings. - (c) Projecting Signs: - Projecting signs shall not extend above the height of the roofline, shall have no more than two faces, and shall be securely anchored and shall not swing or move in any manner. - (d) Wall Signs: